orstavik/ClickIsTrusted/experiments/cf_workers/mds/HowTo_encrypt.md

 #  HowTo: make a sessionID cookie using Cloudflare workers

+## Why: AES-GCM?

+1. We want a native, web crypto solution.
+Having an algorithm that can be triggered using a native library will be a) much more efficient, b) much faster, and c) much less complex.

+2. Of the native algorithms supported in V8, there are only four that supports encryption: RSA-OAEP, AES-CTR, AES-CBC, and AES-GCM.
+We need a synchronic algorithm, and then there are only three alternatives: AES-CTR, AES-CBC, and AES-GCM.

+3. The AES-GCM is the only one of these three algorithms that support checking both authenticity and integrity.
+Put simply, the GCM mode of AES include a checksum check within the algorithm itself that not only ensures that the encrypted message is secret, but also that it cannot be slightly altered.
+With AES-GCM, a checksum is included, which is nice.

+This means that AES-GCM is 1) the only native web crypto API algorithm for 2) synchronic encryption/decryption that 3) bake in checksum checking.

 ## HowTo: HASH SHA-256?

 HASH SHA-256 is a hashing algorithm that creates a random number/string given different strings.
 The hash algorithm always returns the same output for the same input, but you cannot recreate the input from the output (without serious, timeconsuming and costly effort).
 It is a one way function.